XanderHuggins/groundwater-data-catalogue/README.md

-### Code repository for the global groundwater data catalogue project
+### Code and data repository for the global groundwater data catalogue project

-Please choose how you would like to interact with the groundwater data catalogue:
+You can interact with the groundwater data catalogue in a number of ways:

 1️⃣-📃: **READ** the paper documenting the catalogue [**HERE**](https://iopscience.iop.org/article/10.1088/1748-9326/adf127) <br>
 _-> this will take you to Huggins et al. Environ.
 Res.
 Lett.
 2025._